Helping directors online for over 23 years.

 However, if there is no insolvency event and you still partake in suspicious behaviour, be very careful.
 Keep records of all actions concerning these points, as well as of board and shareholder meetings.
 This may protect you in the future.

-What can you do if you are concerned about wrongful trading?
+How we can help if you are concerned

 There are many options available, all of which could help demonstrate you acted reasonably and appropriately for the situation.
 It’s best to try these, as you cannot be charged with wrongful trading until your business has ceased to trade (usually through voluntary or compulsory liquidation).